Professor of Genetic Epidemiology and Public Health

 Harry Campbell has a number of research interests:

 Long standing experience in many aspects of global child health with a particular long term interest in many aspects of childhood respiratory infections.
 Recent and current projects have explored global burden of disease, disease surveillance, use of linked routine heath datasets, risk factors, careseeking, case management guidelines.
-A major new project focuses on RSV disease in children and adults.
+Two major grants include a new EU IMI programme (led by the University of Edinburgh) focusing on RSV disease in children and adults and and an NIHR Global Health Unit on Respiratory Health.

 Professor Campbell has had a long term interest in colorectal cancer genetics and epidemiology.
 He has held a CRUK Programme grant continuously from 2003 – 2020 with Malcolm Dunlop, Susan Farrington and Evi Theodoratou (current Programme Grant value £3.4 million).

-Professor Campbell has established population-based studies and biobanks in several genetic isolate populations in work supported by MRC through Programme Grants (QTL in Health and Disease) from 2000 – 2017 with Alan Wright, Igor Rudan, Nick Hastie, Chris Haley, Jim Wilson, Caroline Hayward and Vernoique Vitart (due for renewal application in 2017) (current Programme Grant value £6 million).
-Professor Campbell led a European project on the genetics of complex disease in genetic isolates population leading to more than 100 publications.
+Professor Campbell has established population-based studies and biobanks in several genetic isolate populations in work supported by MRC through Programme Grants (QTL in Health and Disease) from 2000 – 2017 with Alan Wright, Igor Rudan, Nick Hastie, Chris Haley, Jim Wilson, Caroline Hayward and Vernoique Vitart (Programme Grant value ~£6 million over 5 years).
+This programme has been renewed for a further 5 years from 2018 and is led by Professors Jim Wilson, Chris Haley and Caroline Hayward.
 He has taken part in many GWAS consortia.